Jersey Zoo: Durrell Wildlife Camp

 Work began on the Durrell Wildlife Camp in early 2012, which will allow the park to sell lodging and services to visitors.

 A wooded copse to the west of Les Augrès Manor has been landscaped to provide a nine-metre-square level wooden deck roughly every seven metres.
 These decks will house twelve geodesic dome-shaped, semi permanent tent structures and a separate shower and toilet cubicle for each.
 A further two platforms will house a communal structure and a pod for health and beauty treatments.

-Durrell Wildlife Camp is described as a 'glamorous camping' resort.
-The site has WiFi coverage, and each pod has a hard-wired electrical feed for running AC 240 V appliances.